vasilsaroka/An-atlas-of-ZGNRs-bulk-optical-resonances/README.md

 </ul>

 <h2>Installation guide</h2>
-<div>The code as such does not require any specific installation other then configuration of Mathematica and Python.</div>
+<div>The code does not require any specific installation other then configuration of Mathematica and Python.
+However, compilation to C code is used in Mathematica to speed up optical absorption spectra calculations.
+See <a href="https://sites.google.com/site/sarokavasil/wolfram-mathematica">how to make Mathematica work with C compiler on Windows</a></div>
 <ul>
-  <li>Copy the repository to a separate folder on your PC</li>
+  <li>Copy the repository to a separate folder on your PC.</li>
   <li>Run code from the code directories Mathematica and python.</li>
 </ul>
-<div>Note, however, that compilation to C code is used in Mathematica.
-The tips how to install compilation on can be found <a href="https://sites.google.com/site/sarokavasil/wolfram-mathematica">here</a></div>

 <h2>Demo</h2>
 <ul>